AherRahul/portfolio-v1/content/articles/05-aws-solution-architect/aws-solution-architect-3-3.md

 ### Hands-On Example – Managing User Permissions

-A practical walkthrough was provided to illustrate permission management using a user named **Stephane**:
+A practical walkthrough was provided to illustrate permission management using a user named **Rahul**:

-- Initially, Stephane belongs to an **admin group** with administrator access, allowing full control over AWS resources.
+- Initially, Rahul belongs to an **admin group** with administrator access, allowing full control over AWS resources.
-- Removing Stephane from the admin group immediately revokes these permissions, resulting in an **Access Denied** error when attempting to list users (`iamListUsers`).
+- Removing Rahul from the admin group immediately revokes these permissions, resulting in an **Access Denied** error when attempting to list users (`iamListUsers`).
-- Permissions were restored by attaching the **IAMReadOnlyAccess** managed policy directly to Stephane.
+- Permissions were restored by attaching the **IAMReadOnlyAccess** managed policy directly to Rahul.
 This policy grants read-only access to IAM resources but restricts modification capabilities.
 - Attempts to create a new group (e.g., `developers`) while having only read-only access failed, demonstrating fine-grained control of permissions.
-- Re-adding Stephane to the admin group restored full administrator privileges, illustrating how group membership affects effective permissions.
+- Re-adding Rahul to the admin group restored full administrator privileges, illustrating how group membership affects effective permissions.

 Important takeaways:
 - Permission revocation is immediate upon removing group membership or policies.